chadtopaz/computational-linear-algebra/README.md

 - Challenge problems

-    1. A theory problem: prove that the condition number of a matrix is equal to the norm of the matrix times the norm of the inverse of the matrix.
+    -  A theory problem: prove that the condition number of a matrix is equal to the norm of the matrix times the norm of the inverse of the matrix.

-    2. An applied problem: do the "reality check" on the Euler-Bernoulli beam in section 2.4 of [Sauer's Numerical Analysis](https://www.amazon.com/Numerical-Analysis-3rd-Timothy-Sauer/dp/013469645X).
+    -  An applied problem: do the "reality check" on the Euler-Bernoulli beam in section 2.4 of [Sauer's Numerical Analysis](https://www.amazon.com/Numerical-Analysis-3rd-Timothy-Sauer/dp/013469645X).

-    3. Very open ended: go learn about the Cholesky decomposition.

 [Back to Course Units](#course-units)

 ## Solving Linear Systems